 The Real-Life Murderer Who Appears In The Exorcist

-On September 22, 1977, Arthur Bell, a writer and gay rights activist, received a phone call.
-Eight days earlier, Addison Verrill had been found murdered (specifically, with a stabbed heart and crushed head), in his apartment, and Bell had reported on this, with the assumption that this was another killing by a psychopathic serial killer who had been stalking the gay community.
-As Bell later retold in The Village Voice, the caller asked "Is that your picture on page 23 of The Voice?"
+Four years later on September 22, 1977, Arthur Bell, a writer at The Village Voice and a gay rights activist, received an anonymous phone call.
+About a week prior, another Village Voice writer named Addison Verrill had been found murdered in his apartment, and Bell had reported on this, with the assumption that this was another killing by a psychopathic serial killer who had been stalking the gay community.
+As Bell later retold in The Village Voice, the caller, who turned out to be Paul Batesoon, asked "Is that your picture on page 23 of The Voice?"

 "No," Bell answered.
 "That's Addison Verrill."